 5 Easy Steps to an Organized Sports Card Collection

 If you're like me, there's a part of your house that has stacks of cards everywhere.
 For me, it's the desk in the basement.
 In my mind, they're all organized and a couple of steps away from being put away properly.
 But without taking a few extra steps, once I tuck them away, I may lose track of them among the many boxes I've got stacked on various shelves and tucked away in closet bins throughout the house.
 Organizing your sports card collection isn't tough and doesn't need to cost much, but it's vital for staying on top of what you have.
-And by putting in some time up front, you could save a lot more in the long run.
+And by putting in some time upfront, you could save a lot more in the long run.

 Here are five cheap and easy ways to keep your growing collection organized, your desk clear and your significant other happy.
 You may be doing some of them already, at least partly.
 But if you bring them all together, you'll be able to find any of your cards quickly, regardless of the size of your collection.